riboviz/workflows/workflows.md

 Mick Watson, [The three technologies bioinformaticians need to be using right now](http://www.opiniomics.org/the-three-technologies-bioinformaticians-need-to-be-using-right-now/), Opioniomics, 12 August 2019.

-1. Software environments and/or containers
+1. Software environments and/or containers:
    - e.g. one for each pipeline you run.
    - Can be versioned.
    - Environments: